top of page

 • NHS costs will be significantly reduced.
 Vulvodynia patients often require lifelong regular GP visits, psychological services, pelvic physiotherapy, vulval clinics, pain management, long-term neuropathic medication, and in severe cases, invasive interventions such as spinal cord stimulators (£20,000+ per patient just for fitting with 1 in 3 needing further surgical interventions due to complications I.e lead migration).
 A clear preventive warning on a high-traffic NHS page could avert a substantial proportion of these cases.

-Including this information aligns with NHS priorities on prevention, patient safety, and substantial cost reduction.
-Its absence represents a missed opportunity to prevent a devastating, lifelong condition.
+Including this information would go far on prevention, patient safety, and substantial cost reduction.
+Its absence represents a colossal missed opportunity to prevent a devastating, lifelong condition.

 I urge you to act on this evidence so that fewer women are harmed, and fewer NHS resources are consumed by a condition that could, in many cases, be prevented.